ben-marino/sociallyfed-ai-workflow/docs/WORKFLOW_GUIDE.md

 - **Rapid iteration** without sacrificing stability
 - **Comprehensive documentation** without overhead

 The meta-nature of using AI to build an AI-powered application (SociallyFed) demonstrates the potential of AI-augmented development.
-This isn't about replacing developers - it's about amplifying human creativity and removing repetitive tasks.
+This isn't about replacing developers—it's about amplifying human creativity and eliminating repetitive tasks.

 As you use this workflow to build your own projects, remember:
 - Context is king - maintain it religiously